Rent assistance in Indianapolis and Marion County.

-Rental assistance programs can help qualified Indianapolis and Marion County Indiana families pay their monthly rent and other housing expenses.
+Rental assistance programs can help qualified Indianapolis and Marion County Indiana families pay their monthly housing expenses.
 Learn about and apply for a wide number of charitable or government financial aid programs.
 The resources help with rent or security deposits, and tenants may be given grants or loans.
 Many low-income Marion County families also get free legal aid in housing court.
-Funds to help pay rent may be issued by a number of programs, including those offered by the state of Indiana, federal government, your town, and local regional non-profits.
+Funds to help pay any rental arrears may be issued by a number of programs, including those offered by the state of Indiana, federal government, your town, and local regional non-profits.

 Many towns and cities in Marion County also offer their own local emergency and financial assistance programs, which can be used to pay rent.
 This is a requirement of each town and county and is available as part of Indiana state law.
 These are known as the Indiana Township Trustee Programs.
-Each housing and rent program that is administered in the Indianapolis area will have its own criteria for applying, and most have limited funding.
+Each housing and rental assistance program that is administered in the Indianapolis area will have its own criteria for applying, and most have limited funding.
 Find an extensive listing of your options below.

 The Latino/Hispanic community in Indianapolis can contact La Plaza for financial assistance.
 The non-profit provides the low income with a wide variety of assistance programs and services.
 Among those services includes include low income housing advice, assessment, counseling, referral to rent and energy assistance, case management, advocacy, job counseling, outreach, and follow-up.
 When funds are available at the agency, the low income clients who qualify for help may even apply for direct financial assistance to pay rent, mortgage, housing expenses, and other bills.
 (317) 890-3292